-- Defines the suction and discharge conditions (P,T, Flowrate) and gas composition.
+- Defines the suction and discharge conditions (Pressure, Temperature, Flowrate) and gas composition.

 - The vendor selects the model which fits these conditions the best.

 - Relationship of Flow vs. Head (polytropic, isentropic)

 - Variation with RPM